Table of Contents Search for printer HOME

 Link from below

-As abrupt changes became more credible, scientists noticed them in still more kinds of evidence.
-One example was the shells of beetles, which are abundant in peat bogs, and so remarkably durable that they can be identified even 50,000 years back.
+In any science, a transformation of fixed opinion usually comes only when independent lines of evidence hammer the point home; any single argument could be faulty, but what if you get the same result in a wholly different way?
+This was beginning to happen with climate change.
+To mention only one curious example, consider the shells of beetles.
+The tiny fragments are abundant in peat bogs, and so remarkably durable that they can be identified even 50,000 years back.
 Beetles swiftly invade or abandon a region as conditions shift, so the species you find give a sensitive measure of the climate.
-Russell Coope, studying bog beetles in England, turned up rapid fluctuations from cold to warm and back again, a matter of perhaps 3°C, around 13,000 years ago.
-It all happened within a thousand years at most, he reported (if the change had been even faster his data could not have shown it).(36) This singular approach got a skeptical response from other scientists who pursued the well-established study of pollens, for they were accustomed to seeing more gradual transformations of forests and grasslands.
+In the 1970s Russell Coope, painstakingly sorting the remains of English bog beetles, turned up rapid fluctuations from cold to warm and back again, a matter of perhaps 3°C, around 13,000 years ago.
+It all happened within a thousand years or less, he reported (if the change had been faster his data could not have shown it).(36) This singular approach got a skeptical response from other scientists who pursued the well-established study of pollens, for they were accustomed to seeing more gradual transformations of forests and grasslands.
 They easily dismissed the fluctuations in Coope’s records as local peculiarities of English beetles.

-Nevertheless, as pieces of evidence accumulated, a growing number of scientists found it plausible that the climate over large regions, if not the entire world, had sometimes changed markedly in a thousand years or even less.
-Perhaps one reason was that the early 1970s meanwhile saw further development of global energy-balance models in which a few simple equations produced radical instability.
-In particular, Mikhail Budyko in Leningrad pursued calculations about feedbacks involving ice cover, and suggested that at the rate we were pumping CO2 into the atmosphere, the ice covering the Arctic Ocean in summer might melt entirely by 2050.
-Conversely, a buildup of snow and ice might reflect enough sunlight to flip the Earth into a glaciated state.(37) These ideas prompted George Kukla and his wife Helena to inspect satellite photos of Arctic snow cover, and they found surprisingly large variations from year to year.
-If the large buildup seen in 1971 were repeated for only another seven years, the snow and ice would reflect as much sunlight as during a glacial period.
-"The potential for fast changes of climate," they warned, "evidently does exist on the Earth."(38)
+Nevertheless, as more and more kinds of evidence accumulated, a growing number of scientists found it plausible that the climate over large regions, if not the entire globe, had sometimes changed markedly within a thousand years or even less.
+They were encouraged by theoretical developments in the early 1970s, global energy-balance models in which a few simple equations produced radical instability.
+In particular, Mikhail Budyko in Leningrad pursued calculations of feedbacks involving ice cover, which suggested that at the rate we were pumping CO2 into the atmosphere, the ice covering the Arctic Ocean in summer might melt entirely by 2050.
+Conversely, a buildup of snow and ice might reflect enough sunlight to flip the Earth into a glaciated state.(37)

 <=Simple models